DrRoad/netatmo-openweathermap-updater/README.md

 NETATMO_PASSWORD == your NetAtmo password
 NETATMO_STATION_ID == The station id for your NetAtmo station

+QUEUE_MEASUREMENTS_OWM == Queue to publish measurements for the OWM posting function QUEUE_MEASUREMENTS_WU == Queue to publish measurements for the WU posting function QUEUE_TABLESTORAGE == Queue to publish measurements for Table Storage function

-QUEUE_MEASUREMENTS == Queue name used to publish measurements between the two functions TABLE_MEASUREMENTS == Table Storage table name where to store each NetAtmo measurement message
+TABLE_MEASUREMENTS == Table Storage table name where to store each NetAtmo measurement message

 OPENWEATHERMAP_KEY == OpenWeatherMap API key